 Elmyra 2 has 2 separate LFOs that can be patched into any of the modulation inputs.
-The waveform for LFO1 is a sine wave, while the waveform of LFO2 can be changed along a continuum of wavetable entries.
-The LFO's frequencies can be synced to the clock, see Advanced settings.
+The default waveform for LFO1 is a sine wave, while the waveform of LFO2 can be changed along a continuum of wavetable entries.
+The LFO's frequencies can be synced to the clock, you can set LFO1 to complex waveforms, or enable sample&hold as well as sample&glide output, see Advanced settings.

-Control Function LF01 FREQ This adjusts the frequency of LFO1 from slow (counterclockwise) to fast (clockwise).
+Control Function LFO1 FREQ This adjusts the frequency of LFO1 from slow (counterclockwise) to fast (clockwise).
 LFO2 FREQ This adjusts the frequency of LFO2 from slow (counterclockwise) to fast (clockwise).
-LFO2 WAV (counterclockwise) to fast (clockwise).
-This adjusts the waveform of LFO2 from a wave with a short attack and long exponential decay (counterclockwise) to some more complex waveforms, then to a rising sawtooth wave, square wave and finally to a sine wave (clockwise).
+LFO2 WAV This adjusts the waveform of LFO2 from a wave with a short attack and long exponential decay (counterclockwise) to some more complex waveforms, then to a rising sawtooth wave, square wave and finally to a sine wave (clockwise).
 The waveform in the counterclockwise position is ideal for modulating a low-pass filter's cutoff frequency (either the main filter or the low-pass filter MODP effect).
 Although Elmyra 2 is more suitable for experimental sounds, you can use this in combination with the sequencer while the LFO is synced to the main clock (see Advanced Settings) in order to generate some pretty basslines as well.